-4.7.3.2 Perform Actions on Job
+4.8.3.2 Perform Actions on Job

 '''

-PUT http://localhost/mws/rest/jobs/<id>/<modifyAction>[?proxy-user=<username>]
+PUT http://localhost/mws/rest/jobs/<name>/<modifyAction>?api-version=2[&proxy-user=

+<username>]

 '''

-Parameter Required Type Valid Values Description id Yes String - The unique identifier of the object. modifyAction Yes String cancel Attempts to cancel the job. checkpoint Attempts to checkpoint the job.
+Parameter Required Туре Valid Values Description name Yes String - The name of the object. modifyAction Yes String cancel Attempts to cancel the job. checkpoint Attempts to checkpoint the job.
 Note that the OS must support checkpointing for this to work. execute Executes the job if possible. hold Attempts to hold the job using the holds set in the request body. requeue Attempts to requeue the job. resume Attemps to resume the job. suspend Attempts to suspend the job. unhold Attempts to release the holds set in the request body. proxy-user No String - Perform the action as this user.

-Performing a cancel function on a job is equivalent to deleting a job.
+A Performing a cancel function on a job is equivalent to deleting a job.